webplatform/docs-wpd/Tasks/index.md

 ==Minimal Viable Product==
-This table tracks the tasks we want to complete before we launch webplatform.org and which ones are required to create a minimal viable product (MVP)
+This table tracks the tasks we want to complete before we launch webplatform.org and which ones are required to create a minimal viable product (MVP).
+Current categories for tasks are: Content, Marketing, and Infrastructure.

 {| class="wikitable sortable"
 !
 Category